 Furthermore, a lot of clubs spend millions on the development of larger stadiums to increase attendances and consequently ticket revenues.
 Given the impact of occupancy rates, rather than trying to increase revenues by moving to bigger stadiums, perhaps a more viable strategy would be to remain in the same stadium to increase or ensure high occupancy rates.
 The remaining fans can be catered through attractive online engagement strategies and match coverage on tv.
 Future developments such as streaming services for broadcasting football matches could provides opportunities for marketing managers to increase customer revenue while optimizing stadium occupancy rates.

 Another interesting finding is the lack of influence of foreign players on crowd atmosphere.
 As a consequence global marketing strategies to increase the global presence and increase associated revenue streams through for example social media engagement can then be used to generate more revenue.
 As such, using foreign players from exotic countries to increase fan engagement could be a viable option for football clubs.
 Examples nowadays include Ajax increasing their presence in Brazil through the purchase of local talents David Neres and Anthony.
-The welcome song that Ajax’ posted was well received and gained global attention.
+The welcome song that Ajax’ posted was well received and gained global attention, increasing the engagement with fans around the world.
 Since our results show that the share of foreigners does not significantly affect crowd supports influence on team performance, football clubs can buy these foreign players without having to worry about eventual negative side effects on crowd atmosphere and team performance.

 5.3 Limitations and areas for future research